vikaskumar-23/urlShortenerProject/README.md

 - **Custom Slugs**: Create personalized short links (e.g., `/my-link`)
 - **Expiration Settings**: Set custom expiration dates for links
 - **Statistics**: View usage stats for your shortened URLs
+- **Efficient Click Analytics (Queue-based)**: Clicks are now buffered in memory and written to the database in batches, reducing write load and improving performance for high-traffic links.
 - **Responsive Design**: Works on desktop and mobile

+## How Click Analytics Queue Works

+- When a short URL is accessed, the click is added to an in-memory queue instead of being written to the database immediately.
+- Every few seconds, all queued click counts are flushed to the database in bulk.
+- This approach reduces database writes and is especially beneficial for popular links.

 ## Tech Stack